reptalex/NYC_BA2_dashboard/README.md

 ![](README_files/figure-markdown_github/Forecast-1.png)

 This forecasting dashboard is designed as a regularly update of outbreak trajectories, with a transparent link between our forecasts and the underlying hypothesis that VOC-driven outbreaks have common characteristics.
 Like any hypothesis, ours can be rejected, and we provide `r(t)` trajectories to allow visual comparisons of observed outbreak features in relation to our hypothesis.

+For more info, please see[the document here](https://github.com/reptalex/NYC_BA2_dashboard/tree/main/docs).
+If you have any questions or comments, please post here and I'll try to respond when time permits.